Humany/widgets/docs/configuration-examples/accordion.md

 ```

 ### Related tag list _(optional)_

-If your widget contains tags.
-The related tag list is usually rendered beside the guide component, in the same area.
-Considering that we have now moved our guide component we might need to also move your related tag list component.
+If your widget contains tags, the `related-tag-list` is usually rendered together with the `guide` component.
+Now that the `guide` has moved, you might need to also move the tags too.

-We can do this by adding a [reference](configuration-schema#componentreference) to our related tag list component as a child to our guide component.
+We can do this by adding a [reference](configuration-schema#componentreference) to our related tag list component as a child to our `guide` component.

 ```json
 "guide": {